 ‘As of 1 January 2021, the freedom of establishment and the freedom to provide services, as provided for by the Union treaties, will no longer benefit individuals and businesses from the United Kingdom operating in the European Union or EU individuals and businesses operating in the United Kingdom …

-2. The UK government website guidance on selling services to the EU, Switzerland, Norway, Iceland and Liechtenstein from 1 January 2021 (last updated October 2019) has headings on:
+The website has guidance on selling services to the EU, Switzerland, Norway, Iceland and Liechtenstein from 1 January 2021 (last updated October 2019) has headings on:

 It advises that UK businesses and services will need to check the national regulations of the relevant country:

-3. British in Europe has been keeping in close touch with developments on Brexit and has published a number of useful guides to the Withdrawal Agreement, all of which have been reviewed by lawyers:
+3. British in Europe have been keeping in close touch with developments on Brexit and have published a number of useful guides to the Withdrawal Agreement, all of which have been reviewed by lawyers:

 4. The Association of Translation Companies has a Brexit round up: